Rolls-Royce Phantom IV: History

 As the car was privately owned when delivered to the couple, it was painted Valentine green (deep green with a slight blue secondary hue) with red belt-line striping.
 The limousine became an official state car of the United Kingdom upon Princess Elizabeth's accession to the throne in 1952; as such, it was repainted in the sovereign's colour scheme of royal claret and black.

 This car remains in the Royal Mews and is still used occasionally for royal and state events.
-For example, it was used at the wedding of William, Prince of Wales and Catherine Middleton in 2011 to carry Prince Charles and Camilla, Duchess of Cornwall, from Clarence House to Westminster Abbey.
+For example, it was used at the wedding of Prince William, Duke of Cambridge and Catherine Middleton in 2011 to carry Prince Charles and Camilla, Duchess of Cornwall, from Clarence House to Westminster Abbey.
 In 2018, it brought Meghan Markle to St George's Chapel, Windsor Castle, for her wedding to Prince Harry.
 In 2022, it transported the new king, Charles III, and Queen Camilla from Buckingham Palace to Westminster Hall and RAF Northolt.